Shop Now

 In short, yes, dogs can eat yogurt, but there are actually a few things we pet parents need to know before we start adding it to our pup’s daily diet…

-High in calcium and protein, yogurt is also packed with gut-friendly live cultures that can help support gut health - acting as a natural probiotic.
-Yogurt also contains lactose - which can cause some issues when your pup is trying to digest it…
+High in calcium and protein, yogurt is also packed with gut-friendly live cultures that can help support gut health – acting as a natural probiotic.
+So, with these benefits in mind, you may think that yogurt only offers positives, however, there are some things to consider when adding yogurt to your dog’s meals.

 a red furred labrador-like dog licks at their face, while their eyes are closed.
 Behind them is blurred, light colored couch